PackDevs/patsitech-l2-g1-challenge/README.md

 # Features
 1.You can call me via this portifolio

-2.you can send a message on whatsapp,instagram,twiter.
+2.you can send a message on whatsapp,instagram,twiter or via email.
 # Tools
 1.VS Code
 # Author